25 Hidden Gems in Iceland: Go Off the Beaten Path

 The Seljavallalaug is one of the oldest pools in Iceland and is still in pretty good shape.
 It even has a changing room (though there are no showers).

-There's no fee, so just bring your swimsuit and enjoy the quietness of nature.
-We don't want to spoil his hidden beauty, so be sure to bring your respect and care as well.
+The winter setting of Seljavallalaug Pool in South Iceland is part of the hidden gems in Iceland, with hot springs in snowy mountains.There's no fee, so just bring your swimsuit and enjoy the quietness of nature.
+We don't want to spoil this hidden beauty, so be sure to bring your respect and care as well.

-The pool is situated between the famous Seljalandsfoss and Skogafoss Waterfalls.
+The pool is situated between the famous Seljalandsfoss and Skogafoss Waterfall.
 You'll need to drive off the beaten path and then walk 0.7 miles (1.2 kilometers) to reach this treasure.
 Don't worry — the experience is well worth the detour.

 18. Fridheimar Tomato Farm

-Fridheimar is an organic tomato farm and restaurant with a prime location along the popular Golden Circle route.
+Fridheimar is an organic tomato farm and restaurant with a prime location along the popular Golden Circle Route.
 This family-run restaurant is very popular, so book a table beforehand, preferably with at least a few weeks' notice.

 They reduce waste and use scratched tomatoes that supermarkets would reject to make spectacular tomato soup.
 Enjoy lunch in the greenhouse, which will keep you warm on cold winter days, and dine nestled among tomatoes on the vine.